MQ-FOAR705/SheriGoldie-LearningJournal-Overleaf/README.md

 Template Document - Where I store my most frequently used preamble commands, and useful in-document commands

 POC-ElaborationTesting - A detailed process of the testing of various software for the Proof of Concept project.

+Exporting and Opening a Tex Compatible file from Scrivener - DRAFT step by step guide to using Scrivener to create a .tex file, and opening that file in TexWorks Editor.